The 5 Best Bass Guitars for Metal – Our Round-Up

 2. Squier by Fender Affinity Series Precision Electric Bass

 It’s hard to have many options when you’re on a tight budget, especially if you’re looking for something more specific, such as a bass guitar for metal.
-In that case, compromise is the right word, and that usually leads us to more common design solutions.
+In that case, compromise is the right word, and that usually leads us to a more common design.

 That’s why we see this Squier bass as a great choice, even though it is primarily designed for jazz, fusion, funky, and other more ‘articulated’ genres.
 Still, that doesn’t mean it wouldn’t work great for metal either.
 After, many metal bass icons played and still play on this classic instrument.